 So, what does a high heart rate look like?

-A healthy adult heart beats 60 to 100 times per minute when at rest.
-Anything over 100 beats per minute consistently is considered as having a high heart rate (tachycardia).
+While resting, a healthy adult heart beats 60 to 100 times per minute.
+If a person's heart rate is consistently over 100 beats per minute, the person is considered to have a high heart rate, which is also known as tachycardia.

 Tachycardia can be caused by several factors: